Three quick steps in guide

 - Yoast SEO for WordPress: If you want to make your WordPress site even more SEO-friendly, this plugin is a must-have.
 It’s free, and it’s awesome.
 You’ll be able to edit your title tags, meta descriptions and more, all from within the page itself – no more fussing with WordPress settings.

-- Google Analytics: Interested in tracking your visitors/traffic and their behaviour?
+- Google Analytics: Interested in tracking your visitors/traffic and their behavior?
 Just install the plugin, connect it with your Google account and you’re ready to go.

 THINGS TO DO BEFORE NEXT STEP: